 On the backside of each testicle sits the epididymis, a coiled duct that serves as a reservoir for sperm while they mature and that also carries sperm from the testicle to the vas deferens, the conduits that allow sperm to be released through ejaculation.
 Epididymitis occurs when the epididymis becomes inflamed, usually as a result of a bacterial or viral infection.
 Infections also are the primary cause of orchitis, inflammation of one or both testicles.

-Experts classify epididymitis as acute (symptoms lasting less than six weeks) or chronic (symptom duration of six weeks or longer, often with a more gradual onset).
+Acute epididymitis has symptoms lasting less than six weeks, while chronic epididymitis symptoms like six weeks or longer with a more gradual onset.
 Epididymitis also can spread to the testicle, resulting in a condition known as epididymo-orchitis.

 Epididymitis can occur in men of all ages.
 Among younger men, sexually transmitted infections, namely chlamydia and gonorrhea, are to blame in most cases.
 Among men over age 35, epididymitis caused by sexually transmitted infection is uncommon, according to the Centers for Disease Control and Prevention (CDC).
 In these men, epididymitis may occur when bacteria from a urinary tract infection or prostatitis (prostate infection) migrate to the epididymis.

 Other potential contributors to epididymitis in these men include infections resulting from urinary tract surgery, insertion of a catheter or scope into the urethra, and obstructive urinary disease caused by an anatomical abnormality in the urinary tract or benign prostate enlargement (BPH).
 Injury to the scrotum and use of the drug amiodarone (Pacerone), used to treat irregular heart rhythms, can trigger epididymitis.
 In rare cases, tuberculosis infection can cause epididymitis.